nhs-r-community/NHSRplotthedots/README.md

 ### Interactive plots with Plotly

-It’s also possible to generate interactive plots using the `{plotly}` package by replacing the call to `plot` with `ptd_create_plotly`.
+It’s also possible to generate interactive plots using the `plotly` package by replacing the call to `plot` with `ptd_create_plotly`.
 This function takes the same arguments as `plot`/`ptd_create_ggplot`.